wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-bandwidth-templates.md

 <properties
-   pageTitle="Gerenciar seus modelos de largura de banda do StorSimple | Microsoft Azure" description="Descreve como gerenciar modelos de largura do StorSimple, que permitem controlar o consumo da largura de banda." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage your StorSimple bandwidth templates | Microsoft Azure" description="Describes how to manage StorSimple bandwidth templates, which allow you to control bandwidth consumption." services="storsimple" documentationCenter="" authors="alkohli"